kosta-bity/IcpKit/Readme.md

 The ICP derivation path is `m/44'/223'/0'/0/0`

 ### Starting from a public/private Key Pair
-1. Create a `ICPPrincipal` instance using `ICPPrincipal(publicKey)`.
+1. Create a `ICPPrincipal` instance using `ICPCryptography.selfAuthenticatingPrincipal(uncompressedPublicKey:)`.
 2. If you need to sign requests (eg. to send transactions) you also need to create a `ICPSigningPrincipal`.
-3. The main account of this principal can be created using `ICPAccount.mainAccount(of: principal)`.
+3. The main account of this principal can be created using `ICPAccount.mainAccount(of:)`.

 ## License
 **MIT License**